jtran8/money-tracker-a2/docs/CONTRIBUTING.md

 1. If you haven't already, familiarize yourself with [Money Tracker](https://moneytracker.cc/) and find areas for improvement.
 2. Open a new issue on the [Issues page](https://github.com/jtran8/money-tracker-a2/issues) and explaining the deficiency and how you plan to fix it.
-3. Wait for confirmation from the main dev team and the get started!
+3. Wait for confirmation from the main dev team and get started!

 ### Setting up your local environment